 The Embassy of Sweden in Riga is located in the park and boulevard area that, along with Riga's historic centre, is on the UNESCO World Heritage List since 1997.
 The building was designed by the renowned Baltic German architect Heinrich Scheel in the 19th century.
 Later it was sold to the von Lövis Menar family.
 Colonel von Lövis Menar and his wife von Meck had eleven children and the large family lived comfortably in the modern building.
 The house had central heating and a lift carried food from the kitchen the basement to the dining room on the first floor.

-After the fall of the Soviet Union, Sweden was the first country to re-establish its presence in Riga.
+After the dissolution of the Soviet Union, Sweden was the first country to re-establish its presence in Riga.
 The Mission was established in temporary premises, and the question of purchasing the now neglected building on the corner between Jura Alunāna iela and Andreja Pumpura iela became relevant again.
 This time it was not perceived as being too expensive and Sweden bought the building for the symbolic purchase price of one Latvian ruble.
 On Christmas Eve 1992, the building was handed over to the Swedish state.
 To commemorate the event, a brass plaque, signed by King Carl XVI Gustav, was put up on the façade facing Jura Alunāna iela.